-The doctoral degree in biology (ecology track) is awarded to a student who has demonstrated mastery in the field of biology and a distinct and superior ability to make substantial contributions to the field.
+The doctoral degree in biology (Ecology and Organismal Biology Concentration) is awarded to a student who has demonstrated mastery in the field of biology and a distinct and superior ability to make substantial contributions to the field.
 The quality of work and the resourcefulness of the student must be such that the faculty can expect a continuing effort toward the advancement of knowledge and significant achievement in the discipline.

 In general, work for the Ph.D. requires a minimum of 90 credit hours of study beyond the bachelor’s degree.
 A substantial portion of this time is spent performing independent research leading to an original thesis that is substantially more in depth than a MS thesis.
 Work performed toward a MS may apply in part to the student’s doctoral program.

 Each student must complete an individualized program of study in an area of ecology that is approved by the student’s advisory committee.
 This program must include 24 hours of formal courses (excluding EEES 8960 and EEES 8990) with a minimum of 19 hours in DES that must include EEES 5160, EEES 8250, two semesters of statistics (e.g., EEES 8400 and an advanced statistics course such as EEES 8650), EEES 8600, 8930-009 Departmental Seminar (1 hr. per semester), and the remaining courses selected with approval of the student’s thesis committee taken at the 7000 level or above; all but EEES 8930 (seminars) must be taken for a letter grade (A–F).
 Additional credit hours will include EEES 8960 and/or EEES 8990, a maximum of 6 hours of which may be taken for a letter grade, and may also include other DES or non-DES courses that need not be taken for a letter grade.
 Within the first two years of study students must pass a written qualifying examination and an oral comprehensive examination and a defense of their research proposal.